Get personalized academic information about your child.

 We're looking for great teachers, principals, administrators, executives, and more.
 Join us today.

 Click here to review details of Advance, the new system of teacher evaluation and development.

-The NYCDOE will implement Advance beginning in fall 2013.
+The New York City Department of Education (NYCDOE) will implement Advance beginning in fall 2013.

 To learn about how the NYCDOE has been preparing to implement Advance, click here.

 The NYCDOE’s transition to the Common Core standards has raised the bar for our students and underscored the power of high-quality teaching as a tool for helping students reach these higher standards.
 To support our students in meeting the demands of the Common Core, we must support teachers in continuously developing their instructional practice over time.
 Advance directly supports educators’ preparation for the instructional shifts associated with the NYCDOE’s transition to the Common Core.

 There is an important connection between the shift to the Common Core and the establishment of the new teacher evaluation and development system.
 The Common Core defines the “what”: the skills and knowledge students need to acquire to graduate from high school prepared for success in college and careers.
 The NYCDOE utilizes Charlotte Danielson’s 2013 edition of the Framework for Teaching to define the “how”: the teaching practices that enable the development of these skills.